When the Body Keeps the Score on Overcontrol

 For someone with an overcontrolled temperament, this loop is especially powerful.
 High threat-sensitivity means the nervous system is more likely to read sensations as dangerous in the first place.
 The habit of suppressing emotion and pushing through means the internal distress driving the loop rarely gets addressed.
 And the hypervigilant scanning of bodily sensations, checking, worrying, monitoring, actually reinforces the brain's decision to keep the alarm on.

-Gordon's approach does not ask you to ignore pain.
+Alan's approach does not ask you to ignore pain.
 It teaches you to change your relationship to it.
 By approaching sensation with curiosity and a sense of safety rather than alarm, the brain gradually learns that the signal is not necessary, and the pain begins to quiet.

 For many people, chronic pain is like the check engine light in your car that never turns off.
 The problem isn't your engine, it's the light.